Addis777/Ai_image_generation_api/README.md

 - [Tutorials](#) - Explore tutorials to understand how to use the API effectively.
 - [API Reference](#) - Detailed information about the API endpoints and functions.
 - [Data Types](#) - Understand the data types used in the API.
-- Input data type : POST.
+- Input data type : HTTP POST.
 - Output data type : JSON.
 - [Authentication Guide](#) - Learn how to authenticate and authorize clients using OAuth2 and JWT tokens.